 - Add egg and vanilla and beat to mix.

-- Over this batter sift flour, baking powder, soda, and salt.
+- Over this batter, sift flour, baking powder, soda, and salt.

-- Divide batter among paper cups and bake for 20-25 minutes, until a tester inserted in center comes out clean, Be careful not to overcook as they will dry more than necessary.
+- Bake for 20-25 minutes, until a cake tester or toothpick inserted in the center comes out clean, Be careful not to overcook as they will dry more than necessary.

 Notes